 - Serving as a private or hard money lender

 - Investing in notes (mortgages)

-Real estate can be highly profitable as a career, or if you're just investing while working a "normal job."
+Real estate can be highly profitable as a career or if you're just investing while working a "normal job."
 However, the choice is yours as to which path you take.
 Don’t simply decide to quit your job and become a full time investor because you read about other investors who have been successful doing it that way.
 Having a concrete plan for how you're going to proceed in real estate is essential; we'll get into that a little later in the guide.

 That said, life is too short to be stuck in a job you hate.
-Choose a career that makes you excited to wake up in the morning, energized through the day, and content when you fall asleep at night.
+Choose a career that makes you excited to wake up in the morning, energized throughout the day, and content when you fall asleep at night.
 If that desire leads you to full time real estate investing, welcome to the club!
 Just make sure you are not simply building a career, but building a future.

 Also be sure to check out: